beam-cloud/examples/image_generation/instant_id/README.md

 This repository contains the implementation of InstantID as a Beam endpoint.

-In your shell, serve this by running:
+In your shell, start by uploading the model:

-`beam serve app.py:generate_image
+`python upload.py`

-`
+After that, run `beam deploy app.py:generate_image` to deploy the model

 To use this endpoint with curl: